 Hence, before starting the preparation for GATE exam, every GATE aspirants must go through the GATE Syllabus and analyze thoroughly.
 With the help of GATE Syllabus for Civil Engineering, students will be able to plan their preparation strategy and crack GATE with top rank.

-You can check subject and topic wise syllabus wise from the link given below.
+You can check subject and topic wise syllabus here,

 Grammar, Vocabulary, Coding-Decoding & Series, Directions, Blood Relations, Arrangements, Syllogism, Inference & Assumptions, Clocks and Puzzles.